-While a Santoku knife is common in kitchens, there are chances that Kiritsuke might sound foreign to many people.
+While a Santoku knife is common in kitchens, chances are that the hardy Kiritsuke knife is unfamiliar to many people.
 This is because the Santoku is the most popular of all the Japanese knives. santoku vs kiritsuke

-If you are familiar with Japanese knives, you will understand that no two Japanese knives are the same as each is crafted for a distinct purpose.
+If you are familiar with Japanese knives, you will know that no two Japanese knives are the same.
+Each style is crafted for a distinct purpose.
 In this article, we will compare Santoku vs Kiritsuke and try to explore the similarities and differences between these two Japanese knives.

 What is a Santoku Knife best used for?